AaronTrelstad/DataProcessingGo/BTrees/README.md

 B-Trees are a data storage technique that uses a tree structure to improve read performance (O(logn)) but decreases the write performance.
-Here I implement dense pages where each
+This is a dense implementation.